 A lot of fruit and vegetables in your garden probably require bee pollination.
 This summer, attract bees to your garden to pollinate your fruit and vegetables by refraining from using harmful pesticides.
 Consider planting bee-friendly flowering plants to help bulk their food supply up.
-Not only will your crops grow, you’ll help save the bees!
+Not only will your crops grow, but you’ll also help save the bees!

 Set up an irrigation system

-Setting up an irrigation system is a great afternoon project, and can be very cost effective if you do it yourself.
+Setting up an irrigation system is a great afternoon project, and can be very cost-effective if you do it yourself.
 You can tailor your design and materials to best suit your garden’s needs.
 Options include sprayers, sprinklers, drippers and more.
 You would start by measuring out your garden and map out your irrigation system design.
 You’d then choose your materials, measure out your water flow and start assembling.

-To make your irrigation system easy and water efficient, add an automated timer attachment to your tap so you don’t miss (or forget) the optimal watering time slot.
+To make your irrigation system easy and water-efficient, add an automated timer attachment to your tap so you don’t miss (or forget) the optimal watering time slot.

 Cut your lawn a little longer